-It is our responsibility, on the basis of our work, to formulate a reasoned opinion with regard to:
+It is our responsibility, on the basis of our work, to formulate a reasoned opinion expressing a conclusion of moderate assurance on:

-- the compliance of the Statement with the provisions of Article R. 225-105 of the French Commercial Code; - the accuracy of the information provided pursuant to Article R. 225-105 I (3) and II of the French Commercial Code, namely the effects of the policies, including key performance indicators, and actions, relating to the principal risks, hereinafter the "Information".
+- the compliance of the Statement with the provisions of Article R. 225-105 of the French Commercial Code; the accuracy of the information provided pursuant to Article R. 225-105 I (3) and II of the French Commercial Code, namely the effects of the policies, including key performance indicators, and actions relating to the main risks, hereinafter the "Information".

-However, we are not responsible for issuing an opinion on the compliance by the entity with the other applicable legal and regulatory provisions, in particular with regard to the monitoring plan and the fight against corruption and tax evasion, nor on the compliance of the products and services with the applicable regulations.
+However, we are not responsible for issuing an opinion on:

+- the entity's compliance with other applicable statutory and regulatory provisions, including with regard to the vigilance plan, anti-corruption and tax evasion; - compliance of products and services with applicable regulations.

-NATURE AND SCOPE OF THE ASSIGNMENT
+NATURE AND SCOPE OF THE ASSIGNMENT -